Pheasant shooting must-reads

-To mark the new season, we've rounded up some articles on pheasant shooting that are key reads.
+To mark the new season, we've rounded up some articles on pheasant shooting

 Instructor Adam Calvert offers the benefit of his experience.
 He points out that cartridge choice depends on the gun you are using and whether it is a side-by-side or an over-and-under, suggesting some suitable ammunition for each.
 He also talks about recoil and the importance of using using the best cartridges for a particular day.